stratty7/Oooze-Compounding-Crypto-Clone/README.md

 **These sites are clearly scams, and you shouldn't put any money into them.**

 They are made to make the creator and influencers that are paid to promote it money from the fees.
-The developers get a fee from every transaction.If you aren't the first couple of people interacting with the contract (or the creator), you are probably gonna have a bad time.
+There are a lot of crypto youtubers that offer the service of advertising these sites for a cut, check a lot of descriptions for an example..
+The developers get a fee from every transaction.
+If you aren't the first couple of people interacting with the contract (or the creator), you are probably gonna have a bad time.

 ![C5MxatkUYAEpsnS](https://github.com/user-attachments/assets/c74ecb52-4b72-41af-a1d9-03c1a062568e)